Oichkatzelesfrettschen/otroff/README.md

 Building
 --------
 Run `./setup.sh` while network access is available to install the required toolchain.
+Before building, run `./gitconfigure` once after cloning so that a Git filter strips trailing NUL bytes from the sources.
+Without this step stray NUL characters can cause compilation to fail.
 Afterwards the code can be built using `make`.
 Object files are compiled with the `-std=gnu89` option so that the legacy sources build cleanly on modern compilers.
 The target CPU can be specified via the `CPU` variable, for example: